ZankiMaru/SEPT1/new_docs/README.txt

 - New class ForecastDayData
 - New class ForecastInterval
 - New class Factory; contains getDataOpenweather() and getDataForecast()
+- New class GraphPanel
 - New method getForecastData() in Station class
+- New method selectSite in MainMenu class
 - New variable String site in Model class
+- New JTabbedpane in StationView class
 - ...

 What documentation was added/changed: